atc2146/pysqlgui/README.md

 * **name** : *str*, default=None, Optional
     * Name given to the database.

+---

 #### Summary information about the database
 ```python
 pysqlgui.Database.info(table_name=None)
 ```

----

-Returns summary information about a the database or a table.
+Returns summary information about the database or a table.

 **Parameters**
 * **table_name** : *str*, default=None, Optional
     The name of the table.
 If a name is not provided, returns summary information about the database.

 **Returns**
+* Pandas DataFrame
     * Returns summary database or table information in a Pandas DataFrame.

+---

 Complete documentation coming very soon!